alejandro-ao/ask-multiple-pdfs/readme.md

    pip install -r requirements.txt
    ```

-3. Obtain an API key from OpenAI, Replicate or HuggingFace nd add it to the `.env` file in the project directory.
+3. Obtain an API key from Adobe's Extract PDF, and at least one API Key from OpenAI, Replicate or HuggingFace.
+4. Add the API Key to the `.env` file in the project directory.

 ## Usage
 -----